PacificBiosciences/ANGEL/README.md

 ## SOFTWARE REQUIREMENT
-You will need to install [CD-HIT](http://www.bioinformatics.org/cd-hit/) and have it available in your $PATH variable to run dumb ORF prediction.
+You need to install [CD-HIT](http://www.bioinformatics.org/cd-hit/) and have it available in your ``$PATH`` variable to run dumb ORF prediction.

 ## INSTALLATION
-It is recommended that you set up and activate a virtual environment before installation.
-See [here](https://github.com/PacificBiosciences/cDNA_primer/wiki/Setting-up-virtualenv-and-installing-pbtranscript-tofu) howto.
+We recommend that you set up and activate a virtual environment before installation.
+See [here](https://github.com/PacificBiosciences/cDNA_primer/wiki/Setting-up-virtualenv-and-installing-pbtranscript-tofu) for installation details.

-You can download this GitHub repository in many ways, here we assume you will be using git clone:
+You can download this GitHub repository in many ways.
+Here we assume you will be using git clone:

 ```
 git clone https://github.com/Magdoll/ANGEL.git